NoahWarnke/interweave.network/docs/daily_notes/interweaver/2018-12/interweaver2018-12-12.md

         - [ ] Show blockchain data
         - [ ] Load Node data and show the names
         - [ ] Make clicking on the Nodes go to them.
+    - [ ] Add cookies to save your draft data.
+    - [ ] Make a better homepage.
     - [ ] Style things up to the best of my non-designer ability.
     - [ ] Restructure repos:
       - [ ] Create new a) smart contracts, b) viewer, c) simpletext formod, d) interweave.network website repos under interweave.network github account.